michailtam/vr-night-at-the-museum/README.md

-# Michail’s Night At The Museum Project
+# Michail’s A Night at the Museum Project

 As an exercise of an Udacity project, I have created a mobile VR application which is called NightAtTheMuseum.
 The creation process included the design, iteration through the development process and the user testing.
 After